MuhammadShamoon/cyclistic_case_study/README.md

 ### Data Cleaning/Preparation

 In the initial data preparation phase, we performed the following tasks:
-1. Data loading and inspection.
+- Data loading and inspection.
+- Added Column “trip_length_min” to track the duration of each ride in minutes.
+- Added Column “day_of_week” to analyze the behaviour of customers on weekdays and weekends.
-2. Handling missing values.
+- Handling missing values.
-3. Data cleaning and formatting.
+- Data cleaning and formatting.

+### Data Analysis